By Josh Katzowitz, WCI Content Director

 Need tips for how to increase pay in your specific specialty?
 Jim has some ideas.

-To read the entire Doximity report —which also includes information on physician compensation in different metro areas, cities with the fastest-growing doctor salaries, and COVID’s impact on physician retirement—click here.
-For Medscape's Physician Compensation 2022 Report – click here.
-Here’s even more information if you’re looking for a doctor’s hourly rate, broken down by specialty.
+There's plenty more to read in the entire Doximity report—which also includes information on physician compensation in different metro areas, cities with the fastest-growing doctor salaries, and the impact of economic factors on career plans.
+For comparison, here's Medscape's Physician Compensation 2022 Report.

 What do you think?
 Are you surprised by any of these numbers?
 Have you found a way to increase your pay inside your specialty?
 Comment below!